-Board elected at A World of Neighbours annual meeting
+Board elected at A World of Neighbours’ Annual Meeting

 The first annual meeting of the independent A World of Neighbours Network ended Thursday.
 A board for the foundation that is to be established has been elected and the necessity of a support network for practitioners was reinforced.